Market Spotlight: The United Kingdom

 Insights and Best Practices

 As the Nielsen Norman Group reported years ago, users pay attention to spelling and verbiage and will quickly abandon sites with such cues that make the site feel “foreign.”
-Localizing words and phrases to resonate with British consumers makes a big difference.
+Localising words and phrases to resonate with British consumers makes a big difference.

 Sell Like a Local: Resonantly engaging with UK consumers doesn’t end with linguistic localizations, however.
 Companies must connect with local consumers in other ways.
-Marketing campaigns that leverage local seasonality and holidays can go a long way to maximize this.
+Marketing campaigns that leverage local seasonality and holidays can go a long way to maximise this.

 "This doesn't mean that companies should focus exclusively on UK holidays," Eric explains.
 "There are plenty of opportunities to create campaigns that celebrate 'transnational' holidays that affect all markets."